foreverphoenix/the-phoenix-flavour/content/tpf/documentation/waccf-surgery.md

 - **Perk and Spell edits.** The smithing perks are covered by SPO in TPF, all other perks are handled by Adamant.
 The spell edits mostly relate to the Bleeding affect applied by Hack and Slash/Limbsplitter perks; however, with Adamant, the damage caused is no longer weapon-tier specific so those spell records are actually unused.
 - **Most Constructible Objects (crafting recipes).** These are already covered sufficiently by Simple Smithing Overhaul Simplified.
 - **Proper activators for BYOH weapon displays.** Using the [original mod](https://www.nexusmods.com/skyrimspecialedition/mods/3622) that was merged into WACCF instead.
+- **Bugs in Jars being giftable to adopted children.** Yes, this is very minor.
+I removed it though.

 ## Remaining Features